 Thematically, the Double Noir narrative is based on the legendary noir protagonist, the actor Humphrey Bogart.
 As the animation starts, he appears in a darkened room.
 Silence is interrupted by footsteps and then a doorbell rings.
 Answering it, Bogart meets his doppelganger.
 Suspicion, panic and psychological bifurcation are fuel for a schizoid scene that turns the animation into a chase in which one of them will die.
 Who is the killer and who is the victim remains unexplained (...) the last scene of the Double Noir loops back to the beginning where we again witness Humphrey Bogart appearing in the darkened room, hearing footsteps in the distance when the doorbell rings...
-What appeared to be a forever completed, actually begins again.
-In this context, the Double Noir can be seen as a kind of meditation on the seventh art, a simulation of the imaginary self-constitution in the dimension of fiction film.

-Double Noir, 2016, drawings for the film, white chalk on blackboard, 120 x 80 cm (each)
+Double Noir, drawings for the film, white chalk on blackboard, 120 x 80 cm (each), 2017